thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 *How did the person do it?
 Think of it.. they did predicted the future once before ... by running to conversation again.*

 *So they simply went back and had this same conversation all over?
-No, the seeding might be at Big Bang.
-So they fast forwarded 14 billion years all over.*
+The seeding might be at Big Bang.
+So they fast forwarded 14 billion years all over?*

 *What kind of computers can do that?*